Pranav-Patel-123/Employee-Retention-Detection/README.md

 #
 Q) What is Class imbalance handling ?

--> In simple words Class imbalance handling is the ways to increase or decrease the rows or data so that the output number of 'Y' values of "yes" and "no" become nearly similar to get unbiased results.
+Ans.
+In simple words Class imbalance handling is the ways to increase or decrease the rows or data so that the output number of 'Y' values of "yes" and "no" become nearly similar to get unbiased results.
 <html>
    <body>
       <br>